 Applicants must be able to demonstrate:

-- Evidence of being able to work independently while maintaining the highest standards
+- Evidence of being able to work independently whilst maintaining the highest standards

 - Evidence of a creative and proactive approach to work